Global Inequalities and Development

-The Global Development Research Group is a multi-disciplinary and multi-national group of researchers who share a desire to better understand the world in order to achieve progressive social change.
+The Global Inequalities and Development Research Group is a multi-disciplinary and multi-national group of researchers who share a desire to better understand the world in order to achieve progressive social change.

 We undertake research in most developing regions of the world and make linkages to issues of poverty, inequality and oppression in the so-called developed world.
 There is some emphasis on conflict-affected and post-conflict societies, though not exclusively.